umalabs/correlated-authorization/README.md

 &emsp;Successful completion of steps means that the claimant has authenticated itself to the verifier.
 The ticket represents the random challenge, and the signed ticket hash represents the response.
 Ticket hash is used here to ensure that the actual value of the ticket is not disclosed to the authenticator.

-## V. Push-Pull Trust Elevation

-The link to the shared resource should have a unique random name that is delivered to the requesting party through a trusted channel, e.g. email.
-After receiving the resource link, the requesting party's authorization server must set the policy correctly, either by the user or automatically by the agent.
-Only then can the requesting party download the resource from the resource server.
-Such a push-pull mechanism elevates trust between the resource owner's authoritative domain and requesting party's authoritative domain.

-## VI.
-Sequence Diagram
+## V. Sequence Diagram

-&emsp;The following sequence diagram describes the mechanism and privacy policies of the <em>correlated&nbsp;authorization</em> framework, which relies on the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.
+&emsp;The following sequence diagram describes the mechanism and policies of the <em>correlated&nbsp;authorization</em> framework, which utilizes the UMA protocol with the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.

 #### *UMA Profile*